kevgo/run-that-app/README.md

   - see the available domains by running with all logging enabled
 - `--optional`: if there is no pre-compiled binary for your platform, do nothing.
-This is useful for non-essential applications that shouldn't break automation if they are not available.
+This is useful for non-essential applications that shouldn't break
+- `--update`: updates the versions in `.tool-versions` automation if they are not available.
-- `--which`: don't run the app but display the path to its executable
+- `--which`: displays the path to the installed executable of the given application
+- `--version` or `-V`: displays the version of run-that-app
+- `--versions=<number>`: displays the given amount of most recent versions of the given app

 The app version override should consist of just the version number, i.e.
 `1.6.26` and not `v1.6.26`.